spirali/orco/docs/userguide/advanced.md

-If you want to query the database for already computed jobs, without starting the computation for configurations that are not yet computed, you can use the `read` method on a `Runtime`.
+If you want to query the database for already computed jobs, without starting the computation for configurations that are not yet computed, you can use the `orco.read` (or `read` method on a `Runtime`).
 If a job exists in the finished stated, then it attaches job to the database entry.
 If there is not such job, an exception is thrown.

-The method `try_read` works similarly, but return `None` is not in the database.
+The method `orco.try_read` works similarly, but return `None` is not in the database.

 ## Frozen builders